Samsung/mimic/replication.md

 ### RQ2: Performance

 Reproducing performance results requires the same hardware and likely `mimic` should be run natively (and not in a VM).
-We used an Intel Xeon CPU E5-2697 (which has 26 physical cores).
+We used an Intel Xeon CPU E5-2697 (which has 28 physical cores).
 On other machines the numbers may be different.
-If you would like to fully reproduce these numbers, we urge you to run `mimic` natively (and not in a VM).
+If you would like to reproduce these numbers, we urge you to run `mimic` natively (and not in a VM).
 In particular, the VM likely has only one (virtual) CPU, which means that `mimic` will not be able to make use of any parallelism.

 The performance numbers are obtained with 100 repetitions for all functions, and we actually additionally use two different fitness functions (to answer RQ5), which results in `15*100*2 = 3000` individual runs.
 On our hardware, this took just over 28 hours.

-The experiment can be run by invoking `make experiment`, which runs the following command
+The experiment can be run by invoking `make experiment`, which runs the following command (be aware that this will take a long time to complete)

     scripts/experiment.py --exp_name "main" -n 100 --metric "0,1"